Contemporary History Institute Faculty & Research

 Dr. Alonzo L. Hamby, Distinguished Professor Emeritus of History, specializes in 20th century U.S. history, especially politics and culture.

-Dr. Joshua Hill, Assistant Professor of History, specializes in modern China and East Asia.
+Dr. Joshua Hill, Associate Professor of History, specializes in modern China and East Asia.

 Dr. Alec Holcombe, Assistant Professor of History, specializes in modern Southeast Asia and Vietnam.

-Dr. Katherine Jellison, Professor and Chair of History, received her Ph.D. at the University of Iowa, where she studied with one of the pioneers in the field of U.S. women?s history, Linda K. Kerber.
+Dr. Katherine Jellison, Professor of History, received her Ph.D. at the University of Iowa, where she studied with one of the pioneers in the field of U.S. women's history, Linda K. Kerber.

 Dr. Victoria Lee, Assistant Professor of History, specializes in the role of Japan in 20th and 21st century science and technology.